In the carriage, Kaidus was finishing up on the book: Life and Death of Malizur Lize Daran Fotbusen.

 “I don’t know who Zeeke is, but I was told there would be a gate seer.
 I called for him but there was no answer.”

 “Damit, that bloody thing better not be off chasing something again.”

-“I was told to go to the admissions building upon my arrival.”
+“I was told to go to the admissions building upon arrival.”
 Kaidus interjected as she muttered curses about this Zeeke.

-Looking around, the Kovus girl spotted a few packs floating in the air following the child towards the building.
+Looking around, the Kovus spotted a few packs floating in the air following the child towards the building.